AK-Homberger/ESP32CAM_RC-CAR/README.md

 For programming you have to connect IO0 to GND, RX/TX (crossed) and 5V/GND.
 If you have the power supply already connected, then do not connect the 5V cable from the adapter.
 Then press the "RST" button on the ESP32-CAM.
 After that, you can start the upload process within the Arduino IDE (with FTDI USB-Serial port selected).
 For normal start open IO0 from GND and press "RST" again.

-After initial programming you can du uploads via OTA.
+After initial programming you can do uploads via OTA.
 Device name is "RC-Car".

 ## Web Control
 The RC car can be controlled with a small web interface.
 Just power the car.
 The ESPCAM LED is flashing 5 times.